 There are so many trails to choose from it is difficult to narrow it down.
 Bridal Veil Falls is one of the most popular hikes in the park.
 It has perfect views for photos, a waterfall in spring, and it’s very easy.

 Mariposa Grove has some breathtaking views with sequoias and waterfalls galore!
 It’s not too long or difficult so it is kid-friendly and you can even see giant redwoods up close!
-The road leading there is full of snow in winter, but if you are comfortable hiking in snow it is only two miles.
+The road leading there is full of snow in December and the winter months, but if you are comfortable hiking in snow it is only two miles.

 If you want an extra challenge then the Wawona to Tunnel View trail is a fantastic option.
 It is a moderate hike and features beautiful views of Mariposa Grove and Yosemite Valley.

 There are also viewpoints where you can spot Half Dome and El Capitan.
 This trail is open all year round.

 Whether it is for a day hike or a multi-day backpacking excursion, you need to take stock of the necessary equipment and supplies you will need.